 Entirely north of the Arctic Circle, in the center of the Brooks Range, this park, at 8.2 million acres, is the size of four Yellowstones.
-It includes the Endicott Mountains to the east and the Schwatka Mountains to the southwest, with the staggeringly sharp and dramatic Arrigetch Peaks in between.
 To the north lies a sampling of the Arctic foothills, with their colorful tilted sediments and pale green tundra.
 Lovely lakes are cupped in the mountains and in the tundra.

 This landscape, the ultimate wilderness, captured the heart of Arctic explorer and conservationist Robert Marshall in the 1930s.
 Accompanied by local residents, Marshall explored much of the region now included within Gates and named many of its features, including Frigid Crag and Boreal Mountain, two peaks on either side of the North Fork Koyukuk River.
 These were the original "gates" for which the park is named.

 Wildlife known to inhabit the park includes barren-ground caribou, grizzlies, wolves, musk oxen, moose, Dall sheep, wolverines, and smaller mammals and birds.
 The communities of Bettles and Anaktuvuk Pass are access points for Gates of the Arctic, which has

 no developed trails, campgrounds, or other visitor facilities (though there is a wilderness lodge on private land within the park).
 You can fly into Bettles commercially and charter an air taxi into the park or hike directly out of Anaktuvuk Pass.
 The Park Service has rangers stationed in both Bettles and Anaktuvuk Pass; they can provide information for those entering the wilderness, including the mandatory orientation films and bear-proof canisters for food storage.